 To clarify, the first forms of gong fu cha unmistakably originated in China.
-Specifically, the origin of gong fu tea is traced back to Chaozhou city in Guangdong province of Southeast China.
+Specifically, we can trace the origin of gong fu tea back to Chaozhou city in Guangdong province of Southeast China.

 Nowadays, however, after years of travel and development, what we commonly refer to as gongfu cha is a melting pot of tea practices from China, Japan, and Taiwan.

 While tea holds its origins in China, it was brought to Japan by Japanese Buddhist monks in the 7th century.
 After observing tea culture in Chinese monasteries, they concluded that this drink of brewed tea leaves has undeniable health properties.
-Tea seeds were brought back to Japan and grown on temple grounds.
-For centuries to come, this drink was used primarily for health benefits amongst the elite and less so for casual drinking.
+The monks brought tea seeds back to Japan and grew them on temple grounds.
+For centuries to come, this drink was used primarily for health benefits.
+Particularly amongst the elite and less so for casual drinking.
 It wasn’t until the 16th century that tea in Japan started developing into an art form.
 Further yet, not until the 18th century that tea became available to the broad public.

 Read more: History of Senchado - The Way of Sencha